Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 | 1 | POINT (118246.855 488082.089) |
 | 2 | POINT (122483.550 487728.517) |

+Note that all example data files which are being used for the examples below, as well as additional test data, are available in the [TestData](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/tree/main/TestData) folder.

 For a more detailed overview of the function arguments, requirements and output, please look into the [documentation](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/tree/main/Documentation) section of the module.

 ## *Availability*